emper0r/IVAO-status/README.rst

 REQUIREMENTS
 ============

-First we have the following dependencies installed to run the application.
+First you must have the following dependencies installed to run the application.

 * python-qt4 (version >= 4.8.3)
 * sqlite3 (version >= 3.7.4)
 * libsqlite3-0 (version >= 3.7.4)
+* python-setuptools (stable version with the system is require for install any python package like geopy)
 * geopy (works with version >= 0.94.1)

 INSTALL